 Master Bond's thermally conductive adhesives offer superior heat dissipation for a wide range of electronic applications.
 Both one and two component systems are available for use.
-They include epoxies, silicones and other elastomeric products.
+They include rigid and flexible adhesives and sealants for thermal management.
 Special thermal interface materials designed for unusual service conditions are also available.

 Formulating Thermally Conductive Compounds